 A familiar saying states art imitates life.
 Real-life people, however, often imitate individuals who are performing artists.
 They will do as the stars do, whether it is sporting a specific hairstyle, wearing a particular clothing brand, or even adopting.
 Because of their high profile, celebrities have the power to influence public perceptions, including embracing adoption or a specific type of adoption.
-What lessons have adoptions by celebrities taught us?
+What lessons have celebrity adoptions taught us?

 1. Adoption is an acceptable way to expand one’s family